Myks92/user/docs/events.md

 ### UserBlocked
 Triggered when a user blocked

-### UserByEmailRegistered
+### UserByEmailJoined
-Triggered when a user registered by email
+Triggered when a user join by email

-### UserByNetworkRegistered
+### UserByNetworkJoined
-Triggered when a user by network registered
+Triggered when a user join by network

 #### UserCreated
 Triggered when a user created